 So, so what one scenario is that we ended up where we, that we’ve explored with this particular family is to put the four-year-old down before the one-year-old so that this way he can go to bed somewhere between seven and seven 30, beat soundly asleep, by that point, put the baby to bed for eight o’clock and then they can both wake up at the same time, around six 30, because naturally when the baby wakes at six 30, the four-year-old is likely going get woken by his older brother as well.
 Right?
 And so we want to make sure that the four year old is also getting enough sleep given that he’s not napping anymore.
 So getting the four year old to bed earlier in that specific scenario was in everybody’s best interest.
 So in conclusion, with regards to the question of staggering bedtime, versus putting them down at the same time, the answer is honestly, it depends.

 And I think that as parents you’ll be able to go based on the goddess and I’m giving you, you’ll be able to go with your gut here to figure out whether or not trying to get them down to the same time is going to work.
 Or if it’s just going to be easier for everyone to stagger a bedtime and stat.
 So to summarize, I am a huge fan of siblings sharing a room.
 I think it’s a wonderful bonding experience.
 I think it can reduce anxiety in some kids who have bedtime fears and nighttime fears, knowing that they’re sharing a room with somebody else.
-You want to make sure that both kids are great sleepers before you’ve explore having them share a room so that they’re not waking your kiddos.
+You want to make sure that both kids are great sleepers before you’ve explore having a sibling them share a room so that they’re not waking your kiddos.
 They’re not waking each other up throughout the night.
 And so sleep, train them separately before you move them into the same room.